• Skip to primary navigation

 The Glock 19, whether good or bad, is usually the standard by which all other guns are measured.
 I know that even I have said things like: “Glock 19 sized weapon” and other, similar statements.
 It should be no wonder why it’s considered by many to be the best Glock for concealed carry.

 The G19 is in its 5th iteration, otherwise known as Gen 5.
-It is one of the most popular guns in history, and while technically one of the the biggest guns on this list (slightly wider than the G48), I know plenty of people who carry one on their person.
+It is one of the most popular guns in history, and while technically one of the biggest guns on this list (slightly wider than the G48), I know plenty of people who carry one on their person.

 Quite a few ladies, specifically, carry a G19 on their appendix (front of body).